turbot/steampipe-cloud-sdk-go/docs/WorkspaceConn.md

 ### NewWorkspaceConn

-`func NewWorkspaceConn(connectionId string, createdAt string, id string, identityId string, versionId int32, workspaceId string, ) *WorkspaceConn`
+`func NewWorkspaceConn(connectionId string, createdAt string, createdById string, id string, identityId string, updatedById string, versionId int32, workspaceId string, ) *WorkspaceConn`

 NewWorkspaceConn instantiates a new WorkspaceConn object This constructor will assign default values to properties that have it defined,